MyMediaCreative/MyMediaCreative.github.io/portfolio/NSILC.md

 {% include port-img.html num="2" %}

-{% include port-pgph.html title="The mission and brand" offset="3" offset-mobile="3" color="dorange" content="NSILC brought My Media on to help them refine their mission/vision statement, and land on a writing style that expresses their personality online.
-We started our work by holding in-depth discovery sessions designed to facilitate reflection on the essence of the organization.
-We went on to write a mission/vision statement and a tone/voice document—which can guide NSILC in how they express themselves digitally.
+{% include port-pgph.html title="Brand strategy" offset="3" offset-mobile="3" color="dorange" content="NSILC brought My Media on to help them reposition their brand verbally and visually.
+We held in-depth discovery sessions, and reflected a lot on the essence of the organization.
+We wrote a mission/vision statement, defined a revitalized tone and voice, and created a new visual brand." %}

-On top of working on their written expressions of self, My Media modernized their existing logo and compiled several key visual brand guidelines into a brand book (alongside the content writing guidelines)." %}

 {% include port-img.html num="3" %}